cfs-energy/idea/source/idea/idea-cluster-manager/webapp/src/docs/_footer.md

 ### Help & Support

-Contact [idea-support@amazon.com](mailto:idea-support@amazon.com) if you need any assistance with IDEA.
+Please submit a Github issue [idea/issues](https://github.com/cfs-energy/idea/issues) if you need any assistance with IDEA.

 >
-**Important**: Integrated Digital Engineering on AWS (IDEA) is an AWS opensource solution.
-All AWS Solutions are vetted by AWS architects and designed to be operationally effective, reliable, secure, and cost efficient.
-Customers that deploy an AWS Solution in a production environment are expected to develop the internal expertise to support it.
+**Important**: Integrated Digital Engineering on AWS (IDEA) is an Open Source solution.
+IDEA is NOT supported formally by AWS or any Customer.
+By deploying IDEA in a production environment, you are expected to develop the internal expertise to support it.